mfms-ncsu/galant-js/0-system-test-plan.md

 ### Simple algorithms

-1. Run `set-positions.js` on (+) `position-test.js`
+1. Run (+) `position-test.js` on `for-position-test.gph`
 - the first step lines up nodes 0, 1, 2 in the respective positions along the y = 0 line
 - second step puts nodes 2, 0 in positions 0, 2, respectively along y = 1
 - the third step puts nodes 0, 1 in positions 1, 2 along y = 2

 2. Run `mark-targets.js` on any graph with more than three edges.
+The algorithm higlights each edge and marks its target unless it's already marked, in which case it unmarks it

 ### Graph searches

 Run these on both undirected and directed graphs; dfs-scc forces the graph to be directed.
 Make sure both the back and forward buttons/arrow keys work.
 The restart feature does not work consistently for some reason.
 This may be slow reaction for algorithms that ask for a start node.

-1. Run bfs on g-12; start at any node if undirected; at node 1 if directed; bfs does not have restart capability when some nodes are unreachable; also, the messages are a little out of sync with the algorithm actions.
+1. Run bfs on g-12; start at any node if undirected; at node 1 if directed; bfs does not have restart capability when some nodes are unreachable
 2. Run dfs on g-12; start anywhere if undirected; if directed, start at nodes 7, 4, and 1; also try an illegal starting point before choosing 4 (e.g. 11); dfs could be more informative about the edges it is exploring; and it could let you know when it's done (same for other search algorithms)
 3. Run dfs-scc on g-12, starting at node 3, then 1.
-Use the restart feature to do a second run with a different sequence. *Restart will ignore changes to the graph*, e.g., changing directedness of edges
+Use the restart feature to do a second run with a different sequence. *Restart will ignore changes to the graph*, e.g., changing directedness of edges [restart does not work if you run the algorithm to the end; not clear why]
 4. During at least one of these runs, move nodes to see if the positions are preserved.

 ### Shortest paths